 I walk into its darkness.
 Coolness wraps around my skin, causing me to shiver.
 Light faintly seeps through the large window pane as the wooden deck above attempts to block all rays.
 I can just make out the heavy screen my man secured to keep rodents out!

-I love this room, painted white with outer cinder-block walls!
-Wide, white shelving runs the length of the left wall and the contents sitting upon it are the cause of my favoritism.
+I love this white room with it’s two exterior cinder block walls!
+On the left side, wide, white shelving runs the length of the room.
+The goods sitting upon it are the cause of my favoritism!

 But today, I’m here for something else, something I enjoy even more than any of the above!